Pandemic hampers efforts to rebuild in Kumamoto one month after deadly rains | The Japan Times

 The areas along the river were struck particularly hard by the heavy downpour that caused levees to break and swept away bridges and houses.

-In the city of Hitoyoshi, also in Kumamoto Prefecture, where 20 people perished, Mayor Hayato Matsuoka told an anti-disaster meeting, “We will devote all our strength and heart to removing the difficulties faced by survivors and stabilizing their livelihoods.”
+In the city of Hitoyoshi, also in Kumamoto Prefecture, where 20 people perished, Mayor Hayato Matsuoka told a disaster task force meeting, "We will devote all our strength and heart to removing the difficulties faced by survivors and stabilizing their livelihoods."

 Over the course of the long storm that battered a wide area of the country, a total of 82 people were killed and more than 17,000 houses in 34 of the nation’s 47 prefectures were damaged, according to a tally by the Fire and Disaster Management Agency.